tundish/blathnaid/blathnaid/book/chapters.rst

 The bats beat their wings, and they raised up an evil cloud of dust and metal.
 This haze rose up until the sun itself burned white and fierce like a gas mantle.

-When the very last creature had got out of the Smithy, they swarmed in the air for a moment.
+They swarmed in the air until every last creature had got out of the Smithy.
-Then they headed East.
+They took in the world for a moment.
+And then they headed East.

 The Blacksmith turned his head to follow them.